 foreign entity for U.S. tax purposes has no bearing on whether another person can use that entity's losses for foreign tax purposes.
 In the absence of other unfavorable facts, the derivative benefit that a shareholder might be considered to derive solely by reason of its ownership of shares in a loss company has never been treated as a use of the company's losses by the shareholder.
-Losses incurred by a dual resident corporation that is treated as a corporation for foreign tax purposes and that is not eligible for any form of foreign tax purposes under the current or the proposed regulations.
-Under the proposed as well as the current regulations, the dilution of a U.S. taxpayer's interest in such a non-hybrid dual resident corporation normally would not trigger recapture, even though the new shareholder would participate to the same extent as the historic shareholders in the economic benefit of the use of existing loss carryovers to shelter future taxable income.20 The regulations appropriately do not provide that this derivative benefit constitutes an impermissible foreign use.
+Losses incurred by a dual resident corporation that is treated as a corporation for foreign tax purposes and that is not eligible for any form of foreign tax consolidation are not treated as available for use by any other person for foreign tax purposes under the current or the proposed regulations.
+Under the proposed as well as the current regulations, the dilution of a U.S. taxpayer's interest in such a non-hybrid dual resident corporation normally would not trigger recapture, even though the new shareholder would participate to the same extent as the historic shareholders in the economic benefit of the use of existing loss carryovers to shelter future taxable income.
+The regulations appropriately do not provide that this derivative benefit constitutes an impermissible foreign use.
 There is no reason to distinguish between corporations and hybrid entities for this purpose.